We all know that computing power is moving away from centralized data centers to the network’s edge.

 Reduced infrastructure costs

 Allows businesses to deploy computer resources at the network’s edge instead of investing in expensive infrastructure to handle traffic at centralized data centers.
+Edge computing is very helpful in avoiding unwanted costs.

 Processing data closer to the source can help reduce the risk of security breaches and protect sensitive information.